NordLayer: Global Remote Work Index

 In 2022, NordLayer launched The Global Remote Work Index, an international index that provides data and insights to identify the best countries for remote work.
 It is based on the evaluation of more than 60 variables in 66 countries, including the availability of broadband internet, the cost of living, digital and physical infrastructure and the cost of labor.
+The 2023 update, in continuation of the previous year's edition, was assembled by assessing 108 destinations through the examination of four key criteria: online security, economic factors, digital and physical infrastructure, and social safety.